teambit/docs/docs/aspects/teambit.harmony/node/node.docs.md

 ### Create an extension

 The first step is to create a component that extends Node.
-Use the `node-env` template from React env.
+Use the `node-env` template from Node env.

 ```sh
 bit create node-env extensions/custom-node